 Maintaining course quality is imperative.
 Quality Assurance review is contractual for all open courses on the FutureLearn platform (except private courses and non-English language courses).
-QA takes place 30 days before a course start date.
+QA takes place four weeks before a course start date.

-QA is conducted by Editorial Specialists.
-They view all course content to ensure it meets our course criteria.
+Partners are expected to carry out their own QA checks.
+We expect you to review all course content to ensure it meets our course criteria.
 Our Course Criteria are a set of best practice statements grouped into themes:

 - Social Learning